jbelyeu/MvnIgnite/README.md

 # MvnIgnite
-Trial code for learning Ignite
+Trial code for learning Ignite.
 Using Maven for dependency management.